nackor/sample-tdd/cplusplus/FRAMEWORK.md

 ### Breakdown of the Test Case

-- **Test Case Name:** `"Testing addition of two numbers"` provides a clear description of what this test case verifies.
+- **Test Case Name:** `"Testing Fibonacci number calculation"` provides a clear description of what this test case verifies.
 - **Assertions:** Each `CHECK` inside the `TEST_CASE` is an assertion testing specific scenarios:
-  - `CHECK(add(1, 1) == 2)`: Tests if the addition function correctly sums 1 and 1.
+  - `CHECK(fib(0) == 0)`: Tests if the Fibonacci function correctly calculates the Fibonacci number for 0.
   - Other `CHECK` assertions test additional scenarios accordingly.

 ### Conclusion

 This guide covered the basic syntax for starting with Doctest in C++.
 By understanding how to structure a test case and employ assertions, you can begin writing tests in a TDD manner.
 The simplicity of Doctest allows for minimal overhead, making it suitable for projects of any size.
 This method ensures focus on functionality and correctness from early development stages, reinforcing best coding practices and leading to robust software.

-If you need further information, you can refer to the sources below:
+If you need additional information, you can refer to the sources below:

 - Introductory article on Doctest by JetBrains: https://blog.jetbrains.com/rscpp/2019/07/10/better-ways-testing-with-doctest/
 - The Official Tutorial on Doctest by Doctest: https://github.com/doctest/doctest/blob/master/doc/markdown/tutorial.md